ekdevdes/provider-client-scheduling-app/README.md

 # Provider/Client Scheduling App
 A simple little app to allow providers to set their availability and clients to choose a 15 minute spot from providers selected availability

+# Tech Stack

+- React 18
+- TypeScript
+- Vite (so much easier than Webpack to use and integrate with, also *much* faster since it uses `esbuild` internally which is based in Go)
+- ESLint
+- Redux (for data sharing in the application, especially with the provider and client forms)
+  - One might argue for a simple app like this why not just use the React Context API
+  - To that I'd say, that *would* make the initial setup easier and perhaps the types even easier to interact with than those of Redux (whose hsitorically be a little tricky especially when it comes to Thunks)
+  - The major factor for me is the Redux Dev Tools Chrome Extension:
+    - It shows you *every action* committed, how it modified the state and even allows you to *go back in time* which has helped me debug quite a few production bugs
+    - You can even see a graph how everything in your Redux state is connected
+  - Another major factor is that the React Context API is really only good if you have a small amount of information you want to store before it gets out-of-hand.
+Using Redux allows for future-proofing and a more manageable code-base with actions and state data in the same place
+- Luxon (for the date math)
+  - I've used this library for quite a few projects before and it's made what can be complex date math a little easier
+  - Problems like:
+    - Generating a list of all 15 minute intervals between a start and an end time or
+    - Generating an array of strings representing the next 10 days formatted like "Fri, May 19th" are super easy with luxon
+    - You could even use it in combination with Material UI's `useMediaQuery` hook and format dates like "Friday, May 19th" for desktop and that wouldn't be a problem either
+    - It also makes formatting dates from UIs to ISO format for SQL queries a lot easier too

 # Installation and Local Dev Setup

 - `git clone git@github.com:ekdevdes/provider-client-scheduling-app.git`